Ku Lo Sa

-"Ku Lo Sa" is a song by Nigerian singer Oxlade.
-It was released on 10 June 2022 through Troniq Music and Epic Records for ColorsxStudios.
-Following its release, a live-performing video was released on Colors YouTube channel, which has received over 74 million YouTube streams as of 13 September 2023.
+"Ku Lo Sa" (stylized in all caps) is a song by Nigerian singer Oxlade.
+It was officially released on 21 October 2022 through Troniq Music and Epic Records.
+Prior to its official release, a live-performing video was released on Colors YouTube channel, which has received over 74 million YouTube streams as of 13 September 2023.
 A remix along with American singer Camila Cabello was released on 9 December 2022 with new verses from Cabello.

 Background

-In an interview with OkayAfrica, Oxlade shared that "Ku Lo Sa" emerged during a particularly challenging period in his life.
-He recorded the song just two days after a personal setback, uncertain of how the performance would resonate.
-Originally intended as a single following his track "Want You," the song found a broader audience through his collaboration with COLORS Studios, where it quickly gained viral traction.
-This unforeseen momentum marked a defining moment for Oxlade, aligning with his growing success and establishing "Ku Lo Sa" as a breakthrough track on the global stage.
+In an interview with OkayAfrica, Oxlade said he recorded "Ku Lo Sa" two days after a personal setback and did not expect its impact.
+The song was first planned as a follow-up to "Want You" but gained wide attention after his ColorsxStudios performance, which went viral and helped establish it as his breakthrough song.
+The beat, produced by Ozedikus, was originally made for Wizkid and was recorded with Oxlade in under an hour during a brief studio session, with Colors later choosing to release the raw, unmixed version of the song.
+Oxlade later said he performed "Ku Lo Sa" for Colors while dealing with a personal tragedy the day before the shoot, a moment he described as being at his lowest, which shaped the emotion of the performance.